-Can Romanticising Your Life Help You Get Through The Down Days? - The Gloss Magazine
+How Romanticising Your Life Helps You Get Through Down Days - The Gloss Magazine

 “Sally, I think I’ll buy the flowers myself.”
 Meryl Streep, The Hours

-Can Romanticising Your Life Help You Get Through The Down Days?
+How Romanticising Your Life Helps You Get Through Down Days

-She would reach a park, she says, where her sole task would be observing.
-Couples kissing, babies eating ice cream, the sun on her face.
+She walked to local parks, where her sole task was to breathe and observe: the sun, kids, couples.
 “That was all I had because I had nothing else,” says McColl, “They were beautiful moments and they were real.”

-In her new book, Romanticise Your Life: How to Find Joy and Romance in the Everyday, released last month, McColl presents a selection of stories and practical advice around the themes of valuing friendship, solo travelling, being patient while dating, and being present in the everyday.
-She sees the book as a companion piece to her first book, How To Come Alive Again: A Guide to Killing Your Monsters, a handbook on handling mental illness.
+In her book, Romanticise Your Life: How to Find Joy and Romance in the Everyday, she presents a selection of stories and practical advice around themes of being present, valuing friendship, dating and solo travel.
+She sees it as a companion piece to her first book, How To Come Alive Again: A Guide to Killing Your Monsters, a handbook on handling mental illness.

-McColl is a freelance writer known for her frank but kind advice on break-ups, mental illness and personal growth.
-Between 2013 and 2016, her brutally funny takes on mental health went viral on Twitter, where she now has 130,000 followers.
-From that, she started writing articles – an unexpected outcome.
-“I had no plans to be a writer for money,” she says.
+McColl is known for her frank but kind advice on break-ups, mental health and personal growth.
+Her brutally funny takes went viral online, so she started writing – an unexpected outcome.
+“I had no plans to be a writer,” she says.

 Romanticise Your Life offers practical advice for anyone who might need it.
 “Anyone who thinks, I’m okay, but I don’t have that much pleasure, I don’t take that much time for myself.
 I don’t see the point, I’m perhaps waiting for life to become really beautiful,” says McColl.